mrlhansen/idrac_exporter/README.md

 Every time the exporter is called with a new target, it tries to establish a connection to iDRAC.
 If the target is unreachable or if the authentication fails, the target will eventually be flagged as invalid, and any subsequent call to that target will simply be ignored and a status code 500 is returned.

+**_In late May 2023 the project was rewritten to use the official Prometheus golang client library.
+This rewrite also included a number of breaking changes (configuration file format and metrics names).
+If you are upgrading from an older version, make sure to the read the information in this README again and make the necessary adjustments._**

 ## Supported Systems
 The program supports several different systems, because they all follow the Redfish standard.
 The exporter has been tested on the following systems.